Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

 \subsection{Topological matching for feature tracking}

 \revision{The computation of} our distance consists in the optimization of assignments between the persistence pairs of input BDTs.
 Since each persistence pair corresponds to a feature in the input data, these assignments allow to establish relationships between them.
 When a time-varying ensemble is considered, a distance can be computed for each consecutive time steps and the global evolution of each feature can be tracked over the whole ensemble.
-Overall, the matchings provide visual hints to the users to help them relate features with each other.
+Overall, the matchings provide visual hints to the users to help them relate features with each other. \revisionTVCG{We focus here on evaluating topological methods as they provide feature-level abstractions of scalar fields together with interpretable \revisionTVCGminor{correspondences} between their structures.}

-\revision{An example of such matchings is illustred in \autoref{fig_cloud} where we compare the matchings provided by the three baseline methods and ours on the cloud ensemble.
-While each column in \autoref{fig_cloud}a corresponds to the best result for respectively each method (except for $\wasserstein{2}$ that does not outperform any other method), our distance still provides visually meaningful matchings for each of them.
-Moreoever, we quantitatively evaluate such matchings according a ground-truth of the features that should be matched together, in average our method increases by 17\% the matchings accuracy on this example compared to the other methods considered. }
+\revision{An example of such matchings is \revisionTVCG{illustrated} in \autoref{fig_cloud} where we compare the matchings provided by the three baseline methods and ours on the cloud ensemble.
+While each column in \autoref{fig_cloud}a corresponds to the best result for respectively each method (except for $\wasserstein{2}$ that does not outperform any other method), our distance still provides visually meaningful matchings for each of them. \revisionTVCGminor{Moreover}, we quantitatively evaluate such matchings according \revisionTVCGminor{to} a ground-truth of the features that should be matched together, \revisionTVCGminor{on} average our method increases by 17\% the matchings accuracy on this example compared to the other methods considered. }

 We introduce the \emph{temporal persistence curves}, a plot of the evolution of the persistence of the features being matched together given time.
 It consists \revision{of} various curves, one for each feature, visually representing how its persistence evolves over time, permitting to detect when it appears, grows or disappears.
 Such curves act as a visual summary of an ensemble, enabling the visual identification of important changes within it in a single static view.
 It can help the user to select pertinent time steps to be visualized and therefore facilitate data exploration. \revision{A related but different object, the \emph{vineyards}, has been introduced by Cohen-Steiner et al. \cite{vinesVineyards}.
 They represent a series of persistence diagrams as 3D curves, each representing the birth and the death of features being matched together over time.
 Temporal persistence curves instead are 2D curves encoding the evolution of persistence, facilitating their visualization on a plane, providing a high-level and concise visual summary of a time-series for change detection and time-step selection.}